 From this moment, we began to work with Bci Nace and received their help with this difficult step.
-We not only obtained the necessary financing, but we also received excellent customer service.
+We not only obtained the necessary finances, but we also received excellent customer service.
 Their representatives responded to our never-ending stream of questions about finances and they've always been there to help facilitate our operation.
 We are very thankful for Bci Nace's constant support.

 We hope to keep developing great games and mobile applications that change people's lives and manage to entertain both young and old.
-We hope to do this, of course, with the support of our faithful Bci bank.
+We hope to do this of course, beside our faithful bank Bci.